Following the idea of using bounding boxes for xmap constructions we could consider to implement a stripe-set form of all involved ingredients.

 This avoids vectorization to death of big compact index lists (better scalability).
 This is suitable for a one-dim distributed directory which might not scale perfectly but probably is more cost effective for medium sized problems.

-#1 Updated by Thomas Jahns almost 6 years ago
+Updated by Thomas Jahns over 7 years ago

 - Assignee set to Thomas Jahns